Pixadus/pixadus.github.io/content/day25.md

 Australia seems to have a thing about huge libraries.

-Better if made entirely from stone and marble; and even moreso if they boast colossal corinthian columns out front and have all the regality of an ancient palace of old.
+Better if made entirely from stone and marble; and even moreso if they boast ionic columns out front and have all the regality of an ancient palace of old.

 <div class="gallery">
     <a href="https://live.staticflickr.com/65535/52946886265_2276d5e39e_k_d.jpg" data-ngthumb="https://live.staticflickr.com/65535/52946886265_5f7a782382_c_d.jpg"></a>